Starting A Business By The Numbers

-According to one Gallop poll, at least one half of American adults consider starting a business as a career option.
+Starting a business is desired by more than one-half of U.S. adults.
+According to one Gallop poll, more than one half of American adults (57%) would prefer to be self-employed versus working for someone else.
 That’s not only interesting news, but it also represents an enormous number of people.
-At first the size of that population took me by surprise, but the more I thought, it began to make perfect sense.
-Here’s how I made the connection between entrepreneurship and its attraction for at least 70 million Americans.
+At first, the vast size of that population took me by surprise.
+But the more I thought, it began to make perfect sense.
+Here’s the connection between entrepreneurship and its attraction for at least 70 million Americans.

 First, it might shock you to learn that nearly three-quarters of our adult population is unhappy at work.
-That’s what the literature tells us, and it applies across all career paths from blue collar to highly degreed professionals.
-We’ve all known people who are unhappy with their careers, and in turn, unhappy with their lives.
-If you were staring at the clock wondering what else you might be doing with your life, wouldn’t starting a business be on your list of options?
-Yes, I think so too.
-Starting a business seems to be a natural alternative to routine employment.
+That’s what the literature tells us.
+And it applies to all career paths from blue collar to highly degreed professionals.
+Once unhappy at work, starting a business seems to be a natural alternative to routine employment.

-Second, after years of experience, observation and thought, I’ve come to understand that starting a business is not just a job or career it’s a lifestyle.
-In fact, owning a business is no different than any other committed relationship, and if you work for yourself it is nearly impossible to separate your personal life from your professional life.
+After years of observation and thought, one thing is clear about entrepreneurs.
+Owning a business is not just a job or career, it’s a lifestyle.
+In fact, owning a business is no different than any other committed relationship.
+If you work for yourself it’s nearly impossible to separate your personal life from your professional life.

 It’s not the notion of starting a business that attracts us, as much as it is the aura of creating a new lifestyle.
 That’s the charm and the magnetic core of entrepreneurship.

 In this U.S. about 700,000 new businesses are launched every year .
 If you recall the 70,000,000 number above, do the math and discover something interesting.
 Only about one in one hundred people (or 1%) ever get past the dreaming stage and actually get busy starting a business.

 Franchising As Business Startup